hugomgris/ready_set_boole/ex07/SAT_explanation.md

 **Boolean Satisfiability (SAT)** is the problem of determining whether there exists an assignment of truth values to variables that makes a boolean formula evaluate to true.

+**In human language:** ***The SAT is attempting to check every possible combination of values assignable to an expression's variables to find a TRUE outcome, and therefore it's used to check if a given expression has a possible true (1) solution.***

 **Formal Definition**:
 - **Input**: A boolean formula φ over variables x₁, x₂, ..., xₙ
 - **Output**: TRUE if there exists an assignment that makes φ = TRUE, FALSE otherwise